Best Germany VPNs 2020: Fastest 900+ German Servers (2,054 Cities)

 But it’s not enough to have servers in Germany, they must be optimized to support unblocking from abroad and fast to offer a premium experience.

 Unblocking Capabilities for Streaming Sites.
 A large, well-spread server network.
-To unblock Netflix US or BBC iPlayer in Germany, you need to have a VPN that offers servers which can perform these feats with ease.
+To unblock Netflix US or BBC iPlayer in Germany, you need to have a VPN that offers servers that can perform these feats with ease.
 Let’s say if a VPN doesn’t have good US servers, it won’t unblock Netflix US and hence, it’s unsuitable for you.

 While there are hundreds of VPN providers operating in the industry these days and most of them can offer a feature or two from the list above, but if you want all of these features to be present in your service along with top-notch performance, then our top recommended Germany VPNs are your safest bet.

-Is a Free VPN Suitable for Germany?
+Can I Use a Free VPN in Germany?

 The answer is a Big No!